rdiez/Tools/Autotools/README.txt

-DownloadAndBuildAutotools.sh version 2.09
+DownloadAndBuildAutotools.sh version 2.10
 Copyright (c) 2011-2017 R. Diez - Licensed under the GNU AGPLv3

-This script downloads, builds and installs any desired versions of the GNU autotools (autoconf + automake + libtool), which are often needed to build many open-source projects from their source code repositories.
+This script downloads, builds and installs any desired versions of the GNU Autotools (Autoconf + Automake + Libtool), which are often needed to build many open-source projects from their source code repositories.

-You would normally use whatever autotools versions your Operating System provides, but sometimes you need older or newer versions, or even different combinations for testing purposes.
+You would normally use whatever Autotools versions your Operating System provides, but sometimes you need older or newer versions, or even different combinations for testing purposes.

-You should NEVER run this script as root nor attempt to upgrade your system's autotools versions.
+You should NEVER run this script as root nor attempt to upgrade your system's Autotools versions.
-In order to use the new autotools just built by this script, temporary prepend the full path to the "bin" subdirectory underneath the installation directory to your $PATH variable, see option --prefix below.
+In order to use the new Autotools just built by this script, temporary prepend the full path to the "bin" subdirectory underneath the installation directory to your $PATH variable, see option --prefix below.

 Syntax:
-  DownloadAndBuildAutotools.sh  --autoconf-version=<nn>  --automake-version=<nn>  --libtool-version==<nn>  <other options...>
+  DownloadAndBuildAutotools.sh  [options...]

 Options:
- --autoconf-version=<nn>  autoconf version to download and build --automake-version=<nn>  automake version to download and build --libtool-version=<nn>   libtool  version to download and build --prefix=/some/dir       directory where the binaries will be installed, see notes below --help     displays this help text
+ --autoconf-version=<nn>  Autoconf version to download and build, defaults to 2.69 --automake-version=<nn>  Automake version to download and build, defaults to 1.16.2 --libtool-version=<nn>   Libtool  version to download and build, defaults to 2.4.6 --prefix=/some/dir       directory where the binaries will be installed, see notes below --help     displays this help text
- --version  displays the tool's version number (currently 2.09) --license  prints license information
+ --version  displays the tool's version number (currently 2.10) --license  prints license information

 Usage example: